vommidapuchinni/myapp/README.md

       |   Node.js App (Metrics)  |
       +--------------------------+
 Conclusion
-By following these detailed steps, you will be able to successfully set up, containerize, deploy, and monitor your web application using AWS EC2, Docker, GitHub Actions, Prometheus, and Grafana.
+By following these detailed steps, you will be able to successfully set up, containerize, deploy, and monitor your web application using AWS EC2, Docker, jenkins pipeline, Prometheus, and Grafana.